dasch-swiss/dsp-api/docs/05-internals/design/api-v2/query-design.md

 ## Inference

-Knora does not require the triplestore to perform inference, but may be able to take advantage of inference if the triplestore provides it.
+DSP-API does not require the triplestore to perform inference, as different triplestores implement inference quite differently, so that taking advantage of inference would require triplestore specific code, which is not well maintainable.
+Instead, the API simulates inference for each Gravsearch query, so that the expected results are returned.

-In particular, Knora's SPARQL queries currently need to do the following:
+Gravsearch queries currently need to do the following:

 - Given a base property, find triples using a subproperty as predicate, and return the subproperty used in each case.